jwalanta/busylight-lync-linux-osx/README.md

 # busylight-lync-linux-osx
-Using Busylight Lync on Linux with Lync running on OSX
+Using Busylight Lync on Linux with Microsoft Lync running on OSX